Surrendering a Pet

 Are you considering surrendering your pet or a stray animal?
 The decision to give up your pet can be a difficult one, but Southern Pines is here to help.
 If you are in need of medical or financial assistance to keep your animal in the home or need information about how to rehome your animal without bringing them to the shelter, please view the community resources available on our website.
 If you believe surrendering your animal to the shelter is the best option, our Community Resource Coordinator can help walk you through our surrender process.
 Southern Pines practices care-based intake, which helps us ensure that we have the appropriate resources to properly care for all of the animals that we take in.
 To do this, we require a surrender appointment and fee to help off-set the cost of care for each animal.

-For more information or to set up an appointment, please either fill out the form on this page, or call 601.544.6632 and press 7559 to speak with our Community Resource Coordinator.
-If she is unavailable, leave a voicemail with your name, phone number, county of residence, and a brief description of the animals you need to surrender, and she will return your call as soon as possible.
+For more information or to set up an appointment, please either fill out the form on this page, or call 601.544.6632 and press 7599 to speak with our Community Resource Coordinators.
+If they are unavailable, leave a voicemail with your name, phone number, county of residence, and a brief description of the animals you need to surrender, and they will return your call as soon as possible.
 Thank you.

 Surrendering to Southern Pines: